Skip to content

 This requires an LLM key — see Troubleshooting.

 Switch the active partition.
-Partitions tab → select a row → toggle "active" (or use the dropdown at the top of Memories / Search to filter).
+Manage → Partitions → select a row → enable it (or use the partition filter on the Memories tab).
 Inside the SDK and API, pass partition_id explicitly.

 When to use the Console vs. the CLI vs. the API

-• Console — exploration, tuning weights, sanity-checking ingest, demos.
+• Console — exploration, tuning weights, sanity-checking ingest, syncing agent sessions, demos.

-• CLI (hebb …) — install, configuration, running the server, integration setup.
+• CLI (hebb …) — install, configuration, running the server, integration setup, and the same Agent Sync workflow in headless form.

 • REST API — anything programmatic, CI, custom UIs.